chmaha/airwindows-JSFX-ports/porting_guide.md

 # How to Port Airwindows to JSFX

+Use https://github.com/chmaha/airwindows-JSFX-ports/blob/main/porting_template.jsfx as a starter template (adapting name of plugin, author and license as appropriate).
+Be sure to fill in the original source code link.

 ## name_of_plugin.cpp (e.g. Dubly3.cpp)

 1. Add the correct number of sliders, default values, and labels (found in `getParameterName`).